RickCogley/octopress-all/source/_posts/2013-01-19-bulk-delete-safari-bookmarks.markdown

 published: true
 ---

 _OS X Safari Bookmarks can "build up" in your system for various reasons, perhaps because of iCloud sync problems, or because you imported a lot of old ones from another browser.
-If you want to bulk-delete bookmarks in OS X Safari, it is not immediately apparent how to do it.
+If you are moving to a service like {% raw %}<span class="label label-success">Pinboard.in</span>{% endraw %} and want to bulk-delete bookmarks in OS X Safari, it is not immediately apparent how to do it.
 Find out how after the jump._

 <!--more-->

 ###How to Bulk-Delete Safari Bookmarks###

-{% img right http://farm9.staticflickr.com/8366/8393079609_1a58d9b5a6_o_d.png 200 'Bulk Delete Safari Bookmarks by Searching for a Period 2013-01-19' 'Screenshot of how to search Safari bookmarks with a period to get them all then bulk delete.' %} I recently started using the excellent high-performance Delicious-v1-compatible [Pinboard](http://pinboard.in), after quite a long stint of problems with Delicious and Diigo.
+{% img right http://farm9.staticflickr.com/8366/8393079609_1a58d9b5a6_o_d.png 400 'Bulk Delete Safari Bookmarks by Searching for a Period 2013-01-19' 'Screenshot of how to search Safari bookmarks with a period to get them all then bulk delete.' %} I recently started using the excellent high-performance Delicious-v1-compatible [Pinboard](http://pinboard.in), after quite a long stint of problems with Delicious and Diigo.
 I had imported a ton of bookmarks to Safari a few years ago (in *Tiger*, was it!?), thinking that bookmark management in a major browser would be smooth sailing.
 However, the Safari bookmark interface leaves something to be desired, to say the least.
 I ignored the massive list of tags that I had inadvertently created.

 Since I really like my [Pinboard](https://pinboard.in/u:rickcogley), I decided to focus on using it primarily, and pare down the Safari and Chrome bookmarks to only the most essential bookmarklets and a couple choice lists for URLs I always use.
 When I finally got all my bookmarks loaded up in Pinboard, I started looking into how to bulk delete the ones in Safari.
 At first glance it appears you have no choice but to delete them one by one.